Questions below regard the Albertine Translation program. For information about the Acquisition of Rights program please click here.

 If I have not signed the contract with the American publisher, at what point would I be required to do so?

 You will have a full year to provide a signed acquisition of rights contract between the French Publisher and American Publisher.

 When will I receive a response to my application?

-Albertine Translation Fund and Prizes will be announced twice a year on our website villa-albertine.org and presented at a prestigious ceremony.
+Albertine Translation recipients will be announced twice a year on our website villa-albertine.org and presented at a prestigious ceremony.
 This announcement will be followed by personal letters or emails to all applicants.